OnixClient-Scripts/OnixClient_Scripts/README.md

 then click the ``raw`` button then do ctrl + s then save in the modules/scripts folder, make sure the file extention is .lua and **not** .txt

-<h3>STEP 5</h3>

-Open 'Modules' folder and delete modules that you do not want to use

 <h2>Remember to put the following in chat after adding/editing scripts :</h2>

 ```diff